graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 TODO: **GraphQL Hive** - Complete GraphQL platform with gateway, registry & observability

 ---

-# Also Interesting to See Conference

-- [Time] - [Talk Title Placeholder]
-- [Time] - [Talk Title Placeholder]
-- [Time] - Our Workshop (You are here!)
-- [Time] - [Talk Title Placeholder]
+layout: image
+image: "./assets/jeff.png"
+---

 <!--
-- Before we dive into the workshop, let me mention some other interesting talks happening during the conference
+- Before we dive into the workshop, let me mention Jeff's upcoming talk
-- There are several other sessions that might interest you if you're working with GraphQL
+- where he'll share what he's learned about schema design: proven design philosophies,
+- designing for forward compatibility, exposing errors through types,
+- and tips for how to avoid ambiguous or misleading type names.
 - But for now, let's focus on what we're building together -->